Inbound Plays For Youth Basketball - 6 Easy Sets

 Inbound play in basketball is very important for any team who wants to play a serious and competitive basketball.
 Inbound plays can be quick hitters in basketball games, or they can be a bit longer actions made to put your players in a good position to score the ball.

 There is always a dilemma when we talk about youth basketball plays overall, not just the inbound plays: Is it better to let them run free or should we organize them in order to get things done a bit easier.

 I think that we as coaches have to show them options that they can have, from a certain set of plays, but we must explain to them that every piece of the play is the opportunity to do something different.
 We must explain to them every action, not just inbound plays, step by step, all the things that they can do in every segment of the drawn action.

 We all know that there are at least 10 actions that can come out of a single screen.
 It is just a matter of reading the defense and knowing your offense.

 This particular time we are going to talk about some simple inbound plays that are fit for youth basketball.

-The first thing that we need to do before we even start to talk about the details is what we need to have in mind that we are talking about young basketball players, kids, who are still looking at basketball as a pretty good game.
+The first thing that we need to do before we even start to talk about the details is what we need to have in mind that we are talking about young basketball players, and kids, who are still looking at basketball as a pretty good game.
 Kids do not care about the detail and they certainly do not think about the basketball as we are.
-So, everything that we want to present to them needs to be simple, not demanding and not long.
+So, everything that we want to present to them needs to be simple, not demanding, and not long.

 The goal of all of the 6 actions is to put the kids in a position for a wide-open shot or a shot that is relatively close to the basket.